-- > Requirements for CBs and feedback mechanisms: CBs cooperating with ISCC must have an adequate quality management system in place, reflecting the relevant aspects of ISCC appropriately.
-The specific requirements for CBs are specified in the ISCC EU System Document 103 "Requirements for Certification Bodies and Auditors".
-ISCC organises regular meetings with representatives of recognised CBs.
+Requirements for CBs and feedback mechanisms: CBs cooperating with ISCC must have an adequate quality management system in place, reflecting the relevant aspects of ISCC CORSIA appropriately.
+The specific requirements for CBs are specified in the ISCC CORSIA Document 103 "Requirements for Certification Bodies and Auditors".
+ISCC organises regular meetings with representatives of the recognised CBs.
 The aim of those meetings is to exchange practical feedback and experiences from the application of ISCC, to discuss best practices, to identify potential risks to the system and to facilitate improvements of the system.
 In addition, CBs regularly participate in ISCC stakeholder events and provide feedback to ISCC directly via email and phone.
-The CBs cooperating with ISCC annually provide a report to ISCC regarding important non-conformities, corrective actions and risks, which have been detected during audits and activities over the previous year.
-The results of both the regular meetings with the CBs and the annual reports are evaluated by ISCC.
+The CBs cooperating with ISCC annually provide a report to ISCC regarding important non-conformities, corrective actions and risks, which have been detected during the audits and activities over the previous year.
+The results of both, the regular meetings with the CBs and the annual reports will be evaluated by ISCC.
 If required, ISCC provides additional guidance to all CBs to ensure a level playing field.
-The audit procedures themselves provide information and verification guidance to facilitate the consistent performance of ISCC audits. - > Discussions with authorities: ISCC is a reliable partner for the competent legislative bodies and offers an instrument which ensures compliance with the legal requirements for the sustainability of biomass, biofuels and bioliquids in Europe.
-Dialogue and discussions with the authorities provide feedback and valuable information which are also used for continuously improving the system. - > Quality management by System Users: System Users must comply with the principles for quality management and should aim to continuously improve upon processes related to ISCC.
-This means that all relevant processes of the System User which are related to ISCC should be integrated appropriately into the System Users quality management system.
-This includes in particular the identification and documentation of relevant processes and responsibilities as well as training and qualification of relevant employees implementing ISCC or handling sustainable material.
+The audit procedures themselves provide information and verification guidance to facilitate a consistent performance of ISCC CORSIA audits.